(Re) Presenting John Griffin (DJ Johnny G) | Brisbane Entrepreneur, DJ and social observer | December 2020

-I used to love it because you used to play things like the B52s and I remember Lene Lovich, all those weird, wacky 70s and 80s club music.
-‘Turning Japanese’ by The Vapours and some mainstream stuff but there was all this sort of weird stuff that I’d never heard before.
-And all those fish tanks, used to love it and I always felt very scared because I was quite shy.
-I didn’t know anyone, I went on my own so it wouldn’t have lasted very long – so what did that become after The Tube club?
+I used to love it and I always felt very scared because I was quite shy.
+I went on my own so I wouldn’t have lasted very long – so what did that become after The Tube club?

 Angelina: John and Ian went in there and did Hades.

 John: We went in about a week or two later.
 And the Tube people said ‘this room will never work again.’